-- ASPEN was awarded $10,000 toward their Emergency Hotel Fund to provide abuse survivors and victims a safe place to stay.
+- ASPEN was awarded funds toward their Emergency Hotel Fund to provide abuse survivors and victims a safe place to stay.

-- Big Brothers Big Sisters of Big Sky Country was awarded $2,808 to receive training on a Mental Health First Aid program they will be rolling out in Park County.
+- Big Brothers Big Sisters of Big Sky Country was funded to receive training on a Mental Health First Aid program they will be rolling out in Park County.

-- The Learning Partners program of Community Health Partners was awarded $5,000 which they will make available as a mini-grants to client families with urgent financial needs.
+- The Learning Partners program of Community Health Partners was given funding which they will make available as a mini-grants to client families with urgent financial needs.

-- The City of Livingston received a total of $1,200 to test its wastewater for the presence of COVID-19.
+- The City of Livingston received a grant to test its wastewater for the presence of COVID-19.
 This screening helped provide a better picture of the virus circulation in our community, particularly in the early days of the pandemic when widespread testing was limited.

-- HRDC received a $10,000 grant to support their Housing First initiative, a program designed to provide financial assistance and case management services to individuals and families experiencing or at risk of homelessness in Park County, along with general support to assist in their local COVID-19 response efforts.
+- HRDC received grant funds to support their Housing First initiative, a program designed to provide financial assistance and case management services to individuals and families experiencing or at risk of homelessness in Park County, along with general support to assist in their local COVID-19 response efforts.

-- Livingston Food Resource Center received a $10,000 grant to purchase and distribute food to people in need, as well as additional funding to support their innovative offering of on-the-spot mental health services.
+- Livingston Food Resource Center received a grant to purchase and distribute food to people in need, as well as additional funding to support their innovative offering of on-the-spot mental health services.

-- Loaves and Fishes received $1,000 to help with operations and supplies needed to provide their meals in a to-go format.
+- Loaves and Fishes received funding to help with operations and supplies needed to provide their meals in a to-go format.

-- The Park County Senior Center was awarded $12,973 to enhance ventilation in their building, as part of their "Healthy Air, Healthy Seniors" renovation project.
+- The Park County Senior Center was awarded a grant to enhance ventilation in their building, as part of their "Healthy Air, Healthy Seniors" renovation project.

 - The Park County Rural Fire Department has significantly enhanced their cleaning protocols to minimize crew exposure to COVID-19, and needed an on-site option for washing their gear.
-We were able to assist their purchase of a heavy duty extractor washing machine with a grant of $7,500.
+We were able to assist their purchase of a heavy duty extractor washing machine by providing grant funding.

-- Matt Pierson/Highland Livestock Company received a grant of $11,811 that launched The Producers Partnership, a group of area ranchers who are working to distribute ground beef to local food banks.
+- Matt Pierson/Highland Livestock Company received grants that launched The Producers Partnership, a group of area ranchers who are working to distribute ground beef to local food banks.
 The cattle were all donated and the COVID Fund grant helped cover the costs of processing.
 This program has subsequently expanded to provide beef throughout the state, and the Producers Partnership has obtained their own nonprofit designation.
 You can learn more about their activities by visiting www.producerpartnership.com/

 If you would like to join us in supporting our community during these challenging times, donations can be made online, or checks can be mailed to: